 Reservations are required for all groups.
-For more information or to schedule a visit, please contact Kayla Pittman, Curator at 860.529.7656 or email Kayla.
+For more information or to schedule a visit, please contact Cynthia Reyes, Education Assistant at 860.529.7161 or email Cynthia.

 While visiting Wethersfield in 1774, John Adams wrote in his diary, “There’s not another street in America as this one in Wethersfield.”
 Enjoy a walk while learning about Wethersfield’s history from the time the Wongunk Indianslived here through the early 1800s.
 You will learn about the people and events that give Wethersfield its wonderful history.
 This program can be conducted aboard your bus for those who would prefer not to walk.

 This building on the waterfront of Wethersfield Cove is used to interpret Wethersfield’s maritime trade with the West Indies that flourished between 1650 and 1830.
 It tells the story of the famous Red Onion trade, shipbuilding, privateers, fisheries and early yachts.
 During your tour, be sure to enjoy the beautiful scenery!
 Reservations are required for all groups.

 Learn how to use gravestones to discover clues to colonial life in Wethersfield.
 Learn about the history of Wethersfield from the lives of the people who lived here.

 For already scheduled public tours (see our Calendar of Events) Meet at the red barn in the First Church parking lot.
 Scheduled seasonally, please check the Calendar or events.

 This elegant brick Georgian, located next to the Keeney Memorial, is used to interpret 20th century social history in Greater Hartford.
 The house contains the furniture and belongings of its last occupants, Howard and Jane Dunham who lived in the house in the early 20th century.